TAB New Zealand: Spam complaint

 In August 2011, the TAB was subject to a spam complaint with the Department of Internal Affairs.

 Impact of COVID-19 pandemic

 On 26 May 2020, the TAB announced that 230 staff, or approximately 30 percent of its workforce, would be made redundant as a result of the financial impact of the COVID-19 pandemic in New Zealand.

 Responsible gambling

-The New Zealand Racing Board, under the Racing Act 2003 and associated Regulations, is required to report on programmes relating to problem gambling, to provide information and advice on problem gambling and to provide problem gambling training.
-Since its establishment the NZ Racing Board has taken a proactive stance in meetings its responsibilities for harm prevention and minimisation.
+The New Zealand Racing Board, under the Racing Act 2003 and associated Regulations, is required to report on programs relating to problem gambling, to provide information and advice on problem gambling and to provide problem gambling training.
+Since its establishment the NZ Racing Board has taken a proactive stance in meeting its responsibilities for harm prevention and minimisation.
 Initiatives include: